 LGBTQ+

-National LGBT Survey: Research report – GOV.UK
+National LGBT Survey: Research report – GOV.UK – National LGBTQ+ experience survey report

-Diabetes – Trans Gap Project (wordpress.com)
+Diabetes – Trans Gap Project (wordpress.com) – Project considering the intersection between trans people and diabetes diagnosis

-The Health Of People From Ethnic Minority Groups In England | The King’s Fund
+The Health Of People From Ethnic Minority Groups In England | The King’s Fund – Article discussing health inequalities, experiences and outcomes for different ethnic groups

-Our Strategy – NHS – Race and Health Observatory
+Our Strategy – NHS – Race and Health Observatory – The NHS Race & Health Observatory strategy 2021– 2024: Driving Race Equity In Health and Care

-Adult obesity and type 2 diabetes
+Adult obesity and type 2 diabetes – Public health England report into adult obesity and type 2 diabetes

-Addressing skin tone bias in wound care 191ac9b79f47de2896cf1a30f39037f5.pdf
+191ac9b79f47de2896cf1a30f39037f5.pdf – Addressing skin tone bias in wound care

 BAPO Response to riots